 ▲ Low Insurance Group

-The Maverick's modest engine output, small footprint, and car-based unibody construction place it in the lower insurance tier relative to traditional truck buyers.
-Average annual cost typically runs $1,100–$1,500 for a typical driver — notably less than a full-size truck and competitive with most compact crossovers.
+The Maverick's modest engine output, small footprint, and car-based unibody construction place it in the lower insurance tier.
+Average annual cost typically runs $1,100–$1,500 — notably less than a full-size truck and competitive with most compact crossovers.

-★ Best Trim XL Hybrid FWD + FORD CO-PILOT360 option (~$800) — adds adaptive cruise control.
+★ Best Trim XL Hybrid FWD + FORD CO-PILOT360 package (~$800) — adds adaptive cruise control.
 The Lariat and Tremor push well past $30K and dilute the core value proposition.

 Specs at a Glance